eastmallingresearch/RNA-seq_pipeline/Annotation/README.md

 Interproscan has a built in option to run on an SGE cluster - but I couldn't get it to work.
 Therefore I've written my own version which splits a transcriptome into multiple files and runs multiple simultaneous jobs (hardcoded to 10).
 Compared to the Interproscan inbuilt clustering this will take an additional core for each simultaneous job.

 To run interproscan on the cluster use interproscan.sh.
-This takes two compulsory + any iterproscan arguments.
+This takes two required + any optional iterproscan arguments.
 ```shell
 interproscan.sh FOLDER FILE <options>
 ```